 Kelly is the Assistant Director at the LGBT Center of Raleigh.
 2017 will mark Kelly’s 5th year at the Center helping to bring lots of wonderful and energetic Volunteers for Out!
 Raleigh.
 During the last five years, she has been able to enrich communications through pounding out a grant or two, working with some great interns, developing volunteer incentives, and bringing her own flare to the Center.
 Kelly is originally from the western part of North Carolina.
 In her spare time, she can be found busting out a show tune, haunting local theaters to find a good play, and even perhaps behind the scenes banging out a great costume or ten.
 She loves to read, travel, and can occasionally be found in the kitchen making something yummy for an event at the Center.

-Nora is a doctoral student, composition teacher, and all-purpose activist (among other things) currently residing in beautiful Carrboro, NC.
-She started volunteering at the Center shortly after moving to the Triangle from Chicago in 2013, and she tricked them into choosing her for Volunteer of the Month in April 2015.
-Outside of the Center, Nora volunteers with Triangle for Choice, ReachOUT NC, and the Safe Zone Speakers’ Bureau in the LGBTQ Center at UNC.
-This is her third year of volunteering at Out!
-Raleigh and her second year on the planning committee — she will sorely miss working with Kelly at the volunteer table, but she’s so excited to help plan entertainment for/by the LGBT community at this year’s event!
-Nora wants you to know that if she ends up taking the stage with her own band (High Bushy Tails), nepotism was not involved.
+Nora is a PhD student, interdisciplinary educator, open mic barkeep, and all-weather activist currently residing in beautiful Carrboro, NC.
+She started volunteering at the Center shortly after moving to the Triangle from Chicago in 2013, and she fooled them into awarding her Volunteer of the Month in April 2015.
+With special interest in advocating for LGBTQ survivors of intimate partner violence, Nora’s proudest accomplishment thus far has been conceiving and organizing an event in honor of Domestic Violence Awareness Month 2016 in which four different IPV/LGBTQ organizations across the Triangle united for a film screening and panel discussion.
+Outside of the Center, Nora volunteers as a support group facilitator at the Compass Center for Women and Families, serves on the Safe Zone speakers’ bureau with UNC’s LGBTQ Center, and is a two-time “Lowest Bowling Score” prizewinner in the annual Carolina Abortion Fund bowl-a-thon.
+This is her fourth year of volunteering at Out!
+Raleigh and her third year on the planning committee — she is so pleased to return to her rightful post in 2017 and wrangle volunteers with her personal hero, Kelly Taylor!
+Nora wants you to know that if she ends up taking the Out!
+Raleigh stage with her band (High Bushy Tails), nepotism was definitely not involved.